SeboLab/IOS_Task/readme.md

 5. Qualtrics.SurveyEngine.setEmbeddedData(yourVarName, yourVarValue) will update the Qualtrics embedded data with the updated values

 ## Update
 05/05/2024: ios_task.js is updated such that the question's next button will only show up after one of the circles is dragged.
-This update is meant to address the issue where participants did not attempt to move the circles at all.
+This update is meant to address the issue where participants did not attempt to move the circles at all and were still able to continue the survey.